Sanuki udon

 It is usually served as noodle soup or kamaage (udon) in which the noodles are served in plain hot water and eaten with dipping sauce.
 Originally popularized in the Kagawa Prefecture of Japan, nowadays various types of dashi is applied to the broth outside of Kagawa which varies in strength and flavor across Japan, such as made with more costly Katsuobushi.

-Sanuki udon are named after the previous name of the Kagawa Prefecture, Sanuki Province.
+Sanuki udon are named after Sanuki Province, which is the old name of Kagawa Prefecture.
 It has been featured in the 2016 anime, Poco's Udon World.

+Overview

+Branding origin

+Udon is a particularly popular dish in Kagawa prefecture.

+As of 2016, along with soba, the prefecture had the highest amount of such noodle shops per capita in all of Japan, as well as the highest wheat usage for udon noodles.

+Sanuki udon is a successful example of regional branding, as it has brought benefits such as increases in tourism, local udon production, and increased name recognition and attention.

+It was selected as first place out of 350 commodities in terms of regional branding strength in biennial surveys by Nikkei Research in 2008 and 2010.
+Tourists cite udon as both the primary reason for coming to Kagawa prefecture as well as its charm.
+In 2011, the "Udon Prefecture" tourism campaign was launched by the Kagawa prefectural government and the Kagawa Tourism Association.

+Since long ago, quality wheat flour, salt, soy sauce, and dried sardines known locally as 'iriko' have been local specialties of Sanuki Province (now Kagawa Prefecture), which were easy ingredients to obtain for udon.